thanmayabharadwajp/ethos/README.md

 3. Set up your API keys:
    - Sign up for an Infura account at https://infura.io/ and create a new project to get an API key
    - Sign up for an Etherscan account at https://etherscan.io/apis and create a new API key
+   - Sign up for a Blocknative account at https://www.blocknative.com/ and get an API key
+   - Sign up for an OpenAI account at https://platform.openai.com/ and create an API key

 4. Create a `.env.local` file and add your API keys:
 ```
 NEXT_PUBLIC_INFURA_API_KEY=your_infura_key
 NEXT_PUBLIC_ETHERSCAN_API_KEY=your_etherscan_key
+NEXT_PUBLIC_BLOCKNATIVE_API_KEY=your_blocknative_key
+OPENAI_API_KEY=your_openai_key
 ```

 5. Start the development server: